 Omega-3 Sources and Recommendations

 Omega-3 eicosapentaenoic acid and docosahexaenoic acid, which are mainly found in fish, provide the highest benefits to your child.
 Her body can also use alpha-linolenic acid found in flaxseed and other vegetarian sources, such as walnuts, soybeans and pumpkin seeds -- her cells convert it to the omega-3s, EHA and DHA.
-There is no recommended dosage of omega-3s for children, and foods vary in the amount of omega-3s and alpha-linolenic acid they contain.
+There is no recommended dosage of omega-3s for children, and foods vary in the amount of omega-3s they contain.
 Omega-3s also come in supplement form, but the University of Maryland Medical Center advises consulting with a physician before giving your child a fish oil supplement.
 Your physician can also help determine the correct dosage and advise you about any potential problems.